 Apple Arcade is available September 19th.
 Again, details on Google Play Pass are limited, but with its timeliness of the initial teaser and similar pricing to Apple, we’re wondering if Play Pass will launch near Apple’s September release date.

-In this week's wisdom, CEO of Movable Ink, Vivek Sharma, drops some insight on how inspiring growth as a CEO.
+In this week's wisdom, CEO of Movable Ink, Vivek Sharma, drops some insight on how to inspire growth as a CEO.
 He said,

 "One of the things companies have to think about is the ceiling of the company is really the CEO's capacity to grow and desire to keep growing.
 And so, something I've had to be conscious about is to push myself and not fall into a laziness, an intellectual laziness, unwillingness to learn.
 Sometimes you might feel like you're in a pretty good place but there's always something new and different."